 Even small amounts of meth can result in many of the same physical effects as those of cocaine or amphetamines including increased wakefulness, increased physical activity, decreased appetite, increased respiration, rapid heart rate, irregular heartbeat, increased blood pressure and hyperthermia.

-The individuals are left depressed and craving for more drugs.
+The individuals are left depressed and craving more drugs.
 Meth addicts are capable of extraordinary aggression and brutality.
 They can become incapable of reason, rational judgement and empathy.

 Signs of Meth/Crystal Meth abuse